 \subsection{Definition of Generalized Inverse}

-In order to introduce the solution for the model~\ref{as:total equations}, we first show the definition of the generalized inverse. \begin{definition}(\cite{ben2003generalized}) $\Ab^{-}$ is the generalized inverse of a matrix $\Ab$ if $\Ab\Ab^{-}\Ab=\Ab$.
-We define $\Ab\{-\}=\{\Ab^{-}|\Ab\Ab^{-}\Ab=\Ab\}$ be the set of all the generalized inverse of $\Ab$.
+In order to introduce the solution for the model~\ref{as:total equations}, we first present the definition of the generalized inverse. \begin{definition}\cite{ben2003generalized} $\Ab^{-}$ is the generalized inverse of a matrix $\Ab$ if $\Ab\Ab^{-}\Ab=\Ab$.
+We define $\Ab\{-\}=\{\Ab^{-}|\Ab\Ab^{-}\Ab=\Ab\}$ to be the set of all the generalized inverse of $\Ab$.

 Further, if $\Ab^{-}\Ab\Ab^{-}=\Ab^{-}$, $(\Ab^{-}\Ab)^T=\Ab^{-}\Ab$ and $(\Ab\Ab^{-})^T=\Ab\Ab^{-}$ then we define this $\Ab^{-}$ as the Moore–Penrose inverse and denote it as $\Ab^{+}$. \end{definition}